5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 4. Adjust/modify connector data to optimize handshake
 5. Test again
 6. Repeat steps 4 and 5 until you think it's optimal
-7. Add framebuffer patch to to config.plist on system disk.
+7. Add framebuffer patch to the config.plist on system disk.

 ## 1. Preparations